 People fall behind on their mortgages every day.
-In our latest post, we can help you learn how to stop the bank from foreclosing on your Salt Lake City Utah house!
+In our latest post, we can help you learn how to stop the bank from foreclosing on your Salt Lake City house!

-Stop The Bank From Foreclosing On Your House
+How To Stop The Bank From Foreclosing

 Foreclosure in Utah can be a difficult and frustrating process.
 Not only can you lose your house, but your credit will be in the worse possible shape if your house goes to the end of the foreclosure process.
 It can be difficult for anyone to handle and even be a little embarrassing.
 It does happen to people all the time though.
 You are not the first person going through it, and you certainly won’t be the last.
 The good news is, that if you are still in possession of your house, there are some things you can do to stop the banks.
 But first lets look at the foreclosure timeline in Utah, so you know where you stand.

-In Utah the foreclosure process can start once a homeowner is 90 days late on their payments.
+In Utah the pre-foreclosure process can start once a homeowner is 90 days late on their payments.
 Once a homeowner is 90 days late, the Mortgage holder will issue a Notice of Default.
 The notice of default is giving the homeowner another 90 day’s notice that the house will be sold at auction if the default is not cured.
 After 90 days from the Notice of Default date, a Foreclosure Sale Date will be issued.
 A Foreclosure Sale Date is giving you 3 week’s notice and the exact date your house will be sold at foreclosure auction.
 If the bank does things as fast as they can per the law, the process I just described will take about 7 months starting from your first missed house payment.
 The #1 advice we give if you recently got a notice of default, is to start your research to formulate a plan to meet your needs of keeping your house or selling your house.
 The worst outcome is to have your house auctioned off and lose all of your equity and have your credit trashed.
 We see this happen on a weekly basis.

-What Effect Does Foreclosure Have on You?
+How Does Foreclosure Effect You?